michael545/euphemia/README.md

 For an explanation valuation and modelling  of power swaps and related derivatives like VPPAs, see [swaps_explained.md](./power_derivatives/swaps_explained.md).

 - How much vol needs to be hedged, how much vol is pure speculation/counter trading?
 - Are swaps common?
 Who buys options?
-Who writes contracts for these swaps(fixed for floating) How liquid are they?
+Who writes reugulatroy framework for these instruments (fixed for floating).
+How liquid are they?
 - Who can market make options?
 - PPAs (Power Purchase Agreements) / VPPAS(virtual Power  Purchase Agreements) renewables/hedging.